rocketlend/protocol/README.md

   withdrawal address
 - Withdraw ETH rewards from their node to their withdrawal address
 - Withdraw unstaked ETH from their node to their withdrawal address
-- Change their (Rocketlend) withdrawal address
+- Change their (Rocket Lend) withdrawal address
-- Exit Rocketlend by changing their node's primary and RPL withdrawal addresses
+- Exit Rocket Lend by changing their node's primary and RPL withdrawal addresses

 #### Borrow Limit